deckhouse/virtualization/docs/FAQ.md

   # ...
   runPolicy: AlwaysON
   # ...
-  blockDevices:
+  blockDeviceRefs:
-    # remove all ClusterVirtualMachineImage resources with iso disks from this section
+    # remove all ClusterVirtualImage resources with iso disks from this section
-    - type: VirtualMachineDisk
+    - kind: VirtualDisk
-      virtualMachineDisk:
       name: win-disk
 ```

-## How to create a virtual machine image for container registry
+## How to create a virtual image for container registry

 The virtual machine disk image stored in the container registry must be created in a special way.